 Beyond the interviews, Happy Place is a touching story of a lifelong connection with Disneyland.
 The final chapter reminds us of how personal our love for Disney can be.
 Like Renshaw, I’ll never visit the parks every month and will be an outsider to core fans.
 There’s no single way to be a fan of any niche, and it’s true with Disney.
 This book provides a great way to remember why these parks attract so many.
 They’re individual experiences that go beyond rides and shows.
 Reading all the different stories has helped me connect with my own fandom.
 This book is a must read for fans and anyone curious about why they can’t get enough of Disney’s theme parks.

-Learn more about Happy Place: Living the Disney Parks Life at The Critical Press site.
+Learn more about Happy Place: Living the Disney Parks Life and purchase a copy here.

 This post contains affiliate links.
 Making any purchase through those links supports this site.
 See full disclosure.